QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 "Then I saw 'a new heaven and a new earth,' for the first heaven and the first earth had passed away..." — Revelation 21:1

 The story ends with Heaven coming down to Earth.
-The "Exit Strategy" is ultimately about God dwelling with His people in a renewed creation.
+In the end, God will dwell with His people in a renewed creation.

 If everyone agrees on these four points (Return, Resurrection, Judgment, Renewal), what is the fight about?

 To understand the different views, we first need to define the terms.
-Most confusion in this topic comes from people using the same words to mean different things.
+Most confusion comes from people using the same words to mean different things.

-The debate largely revolves around how we arrange four specific components found in Scripture.
+The debate is largely about how we arrange four ideas found in Scripture.

 Jesus and the prophets spoke of a time of intense trouble on earth before the end.